-For comprehensive information (e.g. nutrition, medicinal values, recipes, history, harvesting tips, etc.) please check out our Burdock PDF magazine.
+For comprehensive information (e.g. nutrition, health benefits, recipes, history, harvesting tips, etc.) please check out our Burdock PDF magazine.

-Burdock thrives along river banks, disturbed habitats, roadsides, vacant lots, and fields.
-It grows throughout North America but not in the southern regions.
+Burdock thrives along riverbanks, disturbed habitats, roadsides, vacant lots, and fields.
+It grows throughout North America, South America, Australia and N.Z.
+Burdock is native to Europe and Asia.

 Common Burdock.